WilliamsStudentsOnline/onboarding-backend/README.md

   - `fakedatabase` This is where our (fake) user database logic is stored.
 - `model`  This stores the defined structs for requests/responses and data models

-## RESTful API

-## TODO: this is not???? necessarily covered in the slides unless we are doing slide presentation during onboarding
-## nonetheless i think we should def include something about rest here
-Covered in our slideshow.

 ## Gin

 Gin is a framework that allows us to build highly efficient servers.
 It works around the idea of a `gin.Context`.
 A `context` is a wrapper for a http request instance.
 It stores all the information received from a request, and all the necessary information to respond to it as well.
 Every time a request is made, we call one of the functions that takes in a `gin.Context`.
 That funciton, uses the `context` to respond to the request.